PLATINUM2023

 Four powerful questions that require reflection about what really matters - results.

-Our primary strategy is to award scholarships for tuition and books to eligible students who are enrolled in an accredited post-secondary institution and have good academic standing.
+The key strategy we employ is providing scholarships for tuition and books to eligible students enrolled in an accredited higher education institution and have a good academic record.

-Secondarily, we run a mentor program to help ensure our students get the support they need to stay in school and graduate.
+Secondarily, we run a Buddy program to help ensure our students get the support they need to stay in school and graduate.

 We work closely with social workers at universities, community colleges, and other foster care related nonprofits for student referrals.